AlexCCo/AlexCCo/README.md

     challenges while developing my intuition in programming.
 Nowadays I feel most comfortable developing backend applications with Spring although I feel very curious about frontend developing so Full stack, here I come!<br><br>
-    Just to end this brief introductiong about me, I wanted to note that I wouldn't be enjoying this profession if it weren't for all the people that supported me behind the curtains so to all of them: **Thank you!**
+    Just to end this brief introductiong about me, I wanted to note that I wouldn't be enjoying this profession if it weren't for all the people that supported me behind the curtains so to all of them: <strong>Thank you!</strong>